 Creates project alignment (and removes confusion)

-Project alignment is the process of ensuring that all project stakeholders are aligned on their expectations and goals for a given project.
-It’s important because it helps to eliminate confusion among stakeholders, which can lead to delays, wasted time and effort, or even an unsuccessful project.
+Project alignment is the process of ensuring that all project stakeholders share a clear understanding of the expectations and goals for a project.
+This alignment is a vital part of the importance of planning in project management, as it helps prevent confusion that can cause delays, wasted effort, or even project failure.

 Fully outlines the scope of the project

 Scope is essential to project planning, as it includes everything that needs to be done to complete your project.
-The scope of a project should include:
+A clearly defined scope helps reinforce the importance of planning in project management, ensuring that everyone understands what’s included, and just as importantly, what’s not.

 - What is being done or will be done during the project